huggingface/setfit/scripts/setfit/README.md

 ## Usage

-To train and evaluate SetFit on 8 examples (per class) on the `sst2` dataset, run:
+To train and evaluate `SetFit` on 8 examples (per class) on the `sst2` dataset, run:

 ```
-python run_fewshot.py --sample_sizes=8 --dataset=sst2
+python run_fewshot.py --sample_sizes=8 --datasets=sst2
 ```

 This will use the default settings used in the paper, including `paraphrase-mpnet-base-v2` as the backbone model.
 Results will be saved in the `results` directory.
-To run SetFit across all the development datasets used in the paper, run:
+To run `SetFit` across all the development datasets used in the paper, run:

 ```
 python run_fewshot.py --sample_sizes=8 --is_dev_set=true
 ```

-Similarly, you can run SetFit over all the test datasets in the paper by running:
+Similarly, you can run `SetFit` over all the test datasets in the paper by running:

 ```
 python run_fewshot.py --sample_sizes=8 --is_test_set=true